Drone Spraying & Spreading

-New Zealand farmers are increasingly adopting spray drones for land management, adopting this new technology for a range of benefits over traditional boom sprayers and helicopters.
-Ferntech have sold and supported 8 generations of DJI Agras spray drones since 2016, and we're excited to bring the latest spray drones to New Zealand.
+Farmers are increasingly adopting spray drones for land management, using them for a range of benefits over traditional spray options.
+We've sold and supported 8 generations of DJI Agras spray drones – start your spray drone journey today!

 > Benefits of DJI Agras Spray Drones